Christopher Eric Bouchat: COVID-19 pandemic

+Environment

+In October 2025, Bouchat said that he planned to introduce a bill during the 2026 legislative session to eliminate Maryland's Vehicle Emissions Inspection Program, calling the program "obsolete" and overly costly for taxpayers.

 Government

 In July 2019, Bouchat introduced a bill that would place a question on the 2020 ballot that, if approved, would change Carroll County's form of government from a commission to a charter.
 After the Board of Commissioners voted to hold off on discussions on converting to a charter government, Bouchat announced that he would not seek re-election to a second term as county commissioner in 2022.
-In November 2020, Bouchat voted to pass a resolution that would establish a nine-member committee to write a charter; the resolution failed to pass in a 2-3 vote.
+In November 2020, Bouchat voted to pass a resolution that would establish a nine-member committee to write a charter; the resolution failed to pass in a 2–3 vote.

 In January 2021, Bouchat recused himself as a non-voting member of the county's Planning and Zoning Commission, and soon after filed motions to eliminate the non-voting positions from the county's Board of Education and Planning and Zoning Commission.
 Both motions failed to gain a second and were not voted upon.

+Immigration

+During the 2026 legislative session, Bouchat opposed a bill to prohibit counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement, saying that the bill puts "an over-emphasis on anxieties and concerns of our illegal citizens over the concerns of public safety of Maryland citizens".